Ah, the pungent smell of marigolds – their distinctive fragrance tells me that summer has most definitely arrived.

 So, what have you decided, gardener?
 Will you be sowing outdoors or starting indoors?
 Or perhaps both?
 And which wonderful varieties are you growing?
 Let us know in the comments below.

-And to learn more about growing flowers in your garden, why not check out the following guides next:
+And to learn more about growing marigolds in your garden, why not check out the following guides next:

 Photos by Kristina Hicks-Hamblin © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Burpee, Eden Brothers, and True Leaf Market.
 Uncredited photos: Shutterstock.